Lake house wall art

 Size and placement

-A practical wall check before you fall in love with something tiny.
+A practical wall check before falling in love with the art.

 Find the wall that matters.

-Begin with the couch wall, bed wall, entry wall, mantle, dining area, or the room that shows up most in daily life and photos.
+Begin with the couch wall, bed wall, entry wall, mantel, dining area, or the room that shows up most in daily life and photos.

 Match the scale to the furniture.